schmilly/schmilly.github.io/README.md

 - [ ] Add all 2PP periods seen in Basic Mode to Advance mode
 - [ ] Add 2PP periods/government terms from before 2007
 - [ ] Add Parliamentary map and seats based calculation, with changes in primary vote reflected in Parliament
-  - Map implemented; Change in seats still a WIP
+  - Map functional in unison with seats/Parliament Layout; Further implementation still required:
+  - [ ] Implementation of Seat level swings based on Poll
+  - [ ] Implementation of Parliament wide swings and rendering of such based on Poll